Cross-Subject Domain Adaptation for Classifying Working Memory Load with Multi-Frame EEG Images: methodology

 \subsection{Subject-Shared Representation Learning with ConvLSTM}

 The first part of the proposed model is composed of several ConvLSTM layers aimed at extracting common representation features from both subjects.
-Note that before subject-subject transfer these ConvLSTM layers have been rained in the source domain, while their parameter will be frozen during the transfer learning.
-ConvLSTM implements convolution operations for input-to-state and state-to-state transitions, which can capture more spatial information, like topology structure between electrode locations, of multi-frame EEG images than LSTM and extract more valuable temporal information than convolution neural networks \cite{b20}.
+Note that before subject-subject transfer these ConvLSTM layers have been trained in the source domain, while their parameters will be frozen during the transfer learning.
+ConvLSTM implements convolution operations for input-to-state and state-to-state transitions \cite{b20}, which can capture more spatial information, like topology structure between electrode locations, of multi-frame EEG images than LSTM and extract richer temporal information than convolution neural networks.

 ConvLSTM replaces matrix multiplication with a convolution operation for each gate in the LSTM cell.
 In this way, it captures the underlying spatial features by performing convolution operations in multidimensional data.
 Another major difference between ConvLSTM and LSTM is the number of input dimensions.
-Unlike most LSTMs that receive one-dimensional input data, the ConvLSTM used in this paper accepts 3-D image EEG data, which is formulated as follows.
+Unlike most LSTMs that process sequential input like time series and text embeddings, the ConvLSTM layer used in this paper can accept video-like tensors consisting of multi-frame EEG images with three channels in each time step.
+One whole step of a ConvLSTM layer can be expressed as follows.

 where $t$ denotes the $t$th step of ConvLSTM; $ \boldsymbol{x}_t$ denotes the input data; $ \boldsymbol{h}_t$ denotes the hidden state; $ \boldsymbol{c}_t$ denotes the state of the storage cell; $ \boldsymbol{i}_t$, $ \boldsymbol{f}_t$ and $ \boldsymbol{o}_t$ are the input gate, forget gate and output gate of ConvLSTM, respectively. $ \boldsymbol{W}_t$ and $ \boldsymbol{b}_t$ are the weights and biases to be learned; $*$, $\circ$, $\sigma$ and tanh denote the convolution operation, element multiplication, Sigmoid function and tanh function.
-Let mapping function $f_{cl}^i \left( \bullet \right) $ denote the $i$th layer of the $N$ stacked ConvLSTM layers, and then the representation features of source and target subject EEG image data can be formulated as:
+Let mapping function $f_{cl}^i \left( \cdot \right) $ denote the $i$th layer of the $N$ stacked ConvLSTM layers, and then the representation features of source and target subject EEG image data can be formulated as: